datacabinet/datacabinet.github.io/Readme.md

         nbgrader --generate-config

-5. Make a directory in the nfs drive and give everyone permission to it:
+5. Make a directory in Terminal and give everyone permission to it:

         mkdir /mnt/nfs/<your email>/share
         chmod 777 /mnt/nfs/<your email>/share